 Please make sure that your student(s) is/are bringing their device, device bag, and charger every day.
 We will be taking a soft inventory of student devices within the next two weeks.
 No matter the condition of the chargers or bags or devices, please ensure that your student(s) is/are bringing the equipment to school every day.
 If your student is leaving their device at school, that is fine too.

 VA families, a separate communication will come out toward the middle of May to inform you of device and equipment drop off towards the end of the school year.

 Parents and caregivers…as you know, our weather in March, April, and May can be tricky.
 Please make sure you are keeping an eye on the weather, so your student(s) are dressed appropriately for recess and other possible outdoor activities this Spring.

 Written Notification of School Accountability Report

-North Dakota has launched a new dashboard designed to help communities across the state access important information about K-12 districts and schools.
+North Dakota’s Insights dashboard provides important information about K-12 districts and schools.
 Insights features easy-to-read reports on multiple measures of school success, including:

 Transparency to the Public